-FCA (Forward Collision-Avoidance Assist).
-In order to have the sensor fusion, the vehicle must also be equipped with 'Smart Cruise Control w/ Stop & Go', which is a part of the optional package 'EX Premium Package'.
+Forward Collision-Avoidance Assist (FCA) w/ Pedestrian.
+This is standard equipment.
+In order to have the sensor fusion, the vehicle must also be equipped with Smart Cruise Control w/ Stop & Go, which is part of the optional package 'Convenience Package'.